Arturovaladez1/reading-notes/README.md

 3. Obstacles are something that may cause furstration and often cause me to hit a roadbloack must find a way or atleast a small step in the right direction.

+> "The future depends on what we do in the present".

 [Link to my Github portfolio] (https://Arturovaladez1.github.io/reading-notes/)